Eligarf/stealthy/README.md

 *Remove Spot is the same with a 'stealthy.spot.label' substitution*

 ## pf2e
-PF2e has overridden the Active Effect system which Stealthy uses as its backbone, so some heavy lifting has to be done to finish adapting it.

-## dnd4e
-Dnd4e does not appear to run the Foundry v10 visibility detection code that Stealthy patches in order to do the skill comparisons.
+In progress.
+There are complications getting Stealthy to work in PF2e since the Active Effect system has been overridden and there are complications with how DetectionMode.testVisibility results are handled.

 # Limitations